pintotomas/challenges/README.md

 ### 2) Request to get command execution status and output

-To do this, you should perform a GET request to http://localhost:5000/get_output/{taskId} where taskId is the id returned from the POST request
+To do this, you should perform a GET request to http://localhost:5000/get_output/{taskId} where {taskId} is the id returned from the POST request

 If the ID is valid and exists in the db, a 200 status code is returned with a json response including the command, it's output and the state in which it finished, for example: